raagan-u/docs/docs/developers/cookbook/SDKDemoApp.md

 ## Fetch order status

 :::note
-While the [SDK demo app](https://github.com/catalogfi/sdk-demo-app) redirects users to [Garden Explorer](https://explorer.garden.finance/) for order status monitoring, Garden SDK provides hooks to fetch and track order status programmatically.
+Although the [SDK demo app](https://github.com/catalogfi/sdk-demo-app) redirects users to [Garden Explorer](https://explorer.garden.finance/) for order status monitoring, Garden SDK provides hooks to fetch and track order status programmatically.
 :::

-Your swap is now initiated - but what's happening with your order?
+Your swap is now initiated, but what's happening with your order?
 You can keep your users informed!
-While you could redirect users to the [Garden Explorer](https://explorer.garden.finance/), you can create a better user experience by tracking the order status right in your app.
+Instead of redirecting users to [Garden Explorer](https://explorer.garden.finance/), you can create a better user experience by tracking the order status right in your app.

-The Garden SDK makes this easy with the `ParseOrderStatus` hook, which tells us exactly what's happening with the order.
-It checks the current block numbers on both chains and tells us if the order is:
+The Garden SDK simplifies this with the `ParseOrderStatus` hook, which determines the order's current state.
+By checking block numbers on both chains, it can identify if the order is:
 - `Expired` - The user's swap has expired, and they have to refund their funds.
 - `Initiated` - User initiated, waiting for counterparty to initiate.
 - `Redeemed` - User redeemed, counterparty has to redeem
 - `Refunded` - User refunded

-Let's see how to implement this status tracking:
+Here's how you can implement this status tracking:

 <Tabs>
   <TabItem value="fetchOrder" label="OrderStatusParser.tsx">